- Ph.D., Cornell University, 1986

 Geodetic Investigations of Active Crustal Deformation in the Philippine Plate Boundary Zone and the Intraplate Region of the Central United States

 Interaction between magmatic and faulting processes in the Long Valley caldera, California.
 (Joint with Kaj Johnson)

 Anna Nowicki (M.S., 2013)

 Logistic Regression for Seismically Induced Landslide Predictions: Using Uniform Hazard and Geophysical Layers as Predictor Variables continuing as Ph.D. student

 Over the past several years, Hamburger has been active in a number of professional organizations.
 He has currently served on the Steering Committee of the UNAVCO (GPS) Consortium, as an associate editor of the Journal of Geophysical Research, and was elected a Fellow of the Geological Society of America.
 He is also heavily involved in science outreach programs.
 Together with Dr. Gary Pavlis and faculty from the IU School of Education he has been a leader in the IU PEPP Earthquake Science Program, part of a nationwide project to bring seismology research into the public school curriculum.
 He has also been heavily involved in university and community service.
-Professor Hamburger is currently serving as interim chair of the Department of Earth and Atmospheric Sciences, following a four-year term as associate dean of the faculties (now vice provost for faculty and academic affairs), during which time he led a campus-wide sustainability initiative.
+Professor Hamburger has served as interim chair of the Department of Earth and Atmospheric Sciences, following a four-year term as associate dean of the faculties (now vice provost for faculty and academic affairs), during which time he led a campus-wide sustainability initiative.
 He currently serves as co-chair of the Campus Sustainability Advisory Board.